VEF: History

 VEF was established in April 1919 as The Main Workshops of the Latvian Post and Telegraph Department (Pasta un telegrāfa virsvaldes galvenā darbnīca (PTVGD)), where, initially, the five mechanics were the only employees.
-In 1924 the factory was moved for the first time, and in 1928 moved again to its VEF's current location.
+In 1924 the factory was moved for the first time, and in 1928 moved again to VEF's current location.
 The factory buildings were built in late 19th and early 20th century and span a city block.
 Before World War I the buildings were owned by 1887-established Russian-Baltic factory UNION, established by Heinrich Dettmann.
 The company was renamed to VEF in 1932.

 In 1922 PTVGD started to manufacture phones.
 In 1924 it started producing crystal-detector radios.
 In 1928 it began producing automatic telephone exchanges.
 They bought the license from Mix & Genest to produce small volume (for 100, 200, 300 numbers) and large volume (1000, 2000 numbers) switchboards.
 Telephone exchange in Riga and Latvia's populated places were upgraded with equipment manufactured by PTVGD until 1940.
 During the 1930s the monthly production of PTVGD included 500 phones and 400 exchanges.

 By the 1930s the factory produced all electronics that had any market demand - communication devices, phones, light bulbs, cameras, irons, radios, flashlights, as well as photo paper, work-tables, and even airplanes.
 They also repaired cars.

+In 1930, the enterprise acquired the plywood factory "Latvijas Bērzs," enabling the production of high-quality radio receiver casings and, starting in 1935, aircraft construction.
+VEF began manufacturing automatic telephone exchanges.
+It purchased a license from the German company Mix & Genest for producing small-capacity exchanges (100, 200, 300 numbers) and large-capacity exchanges (1000, 2000 numbers).
+By 1940, most telephone exchanges in Riga and other Latvian towns were produced by VEF.

 VEF entered the world market in 1936 with the development of the Minox subminiature camera, designed by Walter Zapp (Valters Caps).
 It was the world's smallest camera at the time.

 Between 1928 and 1933 VEF also produced a small, inexpensive car.